-Florida Couple Shaken by Close Encounter With Cruise Ship
+Florida couple shaken by close encounter with cruise ship

-Fort Lauderdale homeowners Yasmine and Bill Todhunter are used to the view of cruise ships coming and going through Port Everglades, but what happened March 3 was too close for comfort, they told Miami television station WSVN.
+Fort Lauderdale homeowners Yasmine and Bill Todhunter are used to the view of cruise ships coming and going through Port Everglades, but what happened March 3 was too close for comfort, they told WSVN.

 Yasmine Todhunter said she grabbed her cellphone and started recording after the couple were startled to see the 122,000-ton Celebrity Equinox cruise ship headed straight for their back patio.